 Lisel and Po by Lauren Oliver

-Don’t miss the forward, why Oliver wrote this book, it really made the book more impactful for me.
+Don’t miss the forward, why Oliver wrote this chapter book, it really made the story more impactful for me.
 I felt the sadness of death so deeply while reading, and the bittersweet beauty in finding closure.

 Okay for Now by Gary D. Schmidt (I already blogged about this but it’s REALLY amazing!
 Newbery pick for sure, I hope.)